PM-Notes/Prince2/README.md

 - Which people, specialist equipment & resources are needed
 - Are targets for time, cost, quality, scope, risk & benefits achievable (the 6 aspects of performance)

+## Stage Plan

+Defined as:

+> A detailed plan used as a basis for project management control throughout a management stage.

+## Team Plan

+Cover the wotk of the team during a stage and are optional.

 Plans need to contain:

 - What has to be produced